djm/django-reddit-auth-backend/README.md

+#django-reddit-auth-backend
-#django-reddit-auth-backend (SERIOUS ALPHA - TESTS/MORE WORK ON THEIR WAY)
+##ALPHA - TESTS ON THEIR WAY.

 **A pluggable authencation backend for Django which allows authentication via the Reddit API with a valid reddit username and password.
 Please read the NB below.**